Sintra-Portugal.com

 The narrow battlements and steps to the watch towers of the Castelo dos Mouros

-The Quinta da Regaleira may be easier to reach but presents its own challenges.
-Its gardens spread across sloping terrain, and most visitors want to experience the famous Poço Iniciático (Initiation Well), which involves descending a significant spiral staircase.
+While the estate is easier to reach than the hilltop palaces, its famous gardens present their own challenges.
+The grounds are spread across a sloping terrain, with a maze of winding gravel paths, hidden steps, and grottoes.
+Most visitors want to experience the famous Poço Iniciático (Initiation Well), which involves descending a significant spiral staircase deep underground.
+This route often continues through a network of dark, uneven tunnels.

 Poço Iniciático